 Such treatment would be for life preservation only and the victim would be transported to a community hospital for examination, treatment and forensic evidence gathering by a Sexual Assault Nurse Examiner (SANE).
 All sexual abuse victim advocacy, examinations, treatment, testing, and follow-up care are provided without cost to the victim.
 Facility staff members also have been trained as victim advocates.

-Routinely, administrative investigations are conducted by trained investigators who are full-time employees of the facility.
+Administrative investigations are conducted by trained investigators who are full-time employees of the facility.
 The Warden generates the referral to the outside agency (OIG or FBI).
 The review of training records confirmed that investigators have received investigator training offered by the BOP on the investigation of sexual abuse and harassment in confinement settings.
-Interviews with staff, an investigator, and a SANE representative from the local hospital.
 An examination of policy/supporting documentation also confirm compliance with this standard.
 No forensic exams were performed at a local hospital within the last year.